 \end{customass}

 \begin{customass}{SO-GT}[Strong overlap with staggered adoption] For every group $g \in \mathcal{G}$, the conditional (weighted) probability of belonging to a treatment group $g$, given observed covariates $X_i$ that are determinants of untreated potential outcome growth, is uniformly bounded away from zero and one.
-That is, for some $\epsilon>0$ and for every group $g \in \mathcal{G}$ and, $\epsilon < P_\omega[G_i=g|X_i] < 1-\epsilon$. \end{customass}
+That is, for some $\epsilon>0$ and for every group $g \in \mathcal{G}$, $\epsilon < P_\omega[G_i=g|X_i] < 1-\epsilon$. \end{customass}

-Based on these identifying assumptions and building on the results in Sections \ref{sec:covariates} and \ref{sec:identification_staggered}, we can follow the arguments in \citet{Callaway2021} and establish that the post-treatment $ATT(g,t)$'s are identified by the regression adjusted, inverse probability weighted, and doubly robust estimands given by\footnote{\citet{Wooldridge2021} propose alternative estimators for the $ATT(g,t)$ that incorporate covariates and their interactions with group and time dummies into \eqref{eqn:ETWFE}.
+Using these identifying assumptions and building on the results in Sections \ref{sec:covariates} and \ref{sec:identification_staggered}, we can follow the arguments in \citet{Callaway2021} and establish that the post-treatment $ATT(g,t)$'s are identified by the regression-adjusted, inverse-probability-weighted, and doubly-robust estimands given by\footnote{\citet{Wooldridge2021} propose alternative estimators for the $ATT(g,t)$ that incorporate covariates and their interactions with group and time dummies into \eqref{eqn:ETWFE}.
 Although \citet{Borusyak2023} and \citet{deChaisemartin2020} also allow for covariates in their estimation procedure, they affect the outcome levels and not their changes over time.
 Thus, to some extent, these procedures do not build on conditional parallel trends like Assumption \ref{ass:gt-parallel-trends-nyt-cond}.}

 where $(w_{\omega,G=g}(G_i)$ and $ w_{\omega,g,G>t}(G_i,X_i)$ are the analogs of the weights in \eqref{eqn:weights_ATT} and are defined as

 and $p_{\omega,g,t}(X) = \E_\omega[\indicator{G_i=g}|X, \indicator{G_i=g} + \indicator{G_i>t} = 1]$ denote the (weighted) probability of belonging to the group $g$ given covariates $X$ and that the unit belongs to either to group $g$---the treated group for the $ATT(g,t)$ of interest---or the not-yet-treated group $G_i>t$--- the comparison group.